SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * need to add support to have occupation in jp's bag (or content picker), one way would be to wrap the current content step and add c# support, then provide helper to get from content or graph. bag items are embedded, MoveIntoBag() that embeds then deletes? or get from graph at that point??
 * use custom command in integration test, so as not to arrange using code under test + add integration tests for new queries + integration tests at graph sync and validation levels
-* in cyphertocontent step, improve parallelisation, work off ratio to cores?
+* in cyphertocontent step, improve parallelisation, work off ratio to cores? call back to speed up?
-* check if static files fixes visualisation
-* add analyser to vis project
 * titles (for picking) on esco skills??

 * job categories are returned by the search api, but not by the get job profile api. we'll still need to import them. we could import them from the spreadsheet (JobCategory->JobProfileCategories)